exilus4/feature_intro/README.md

 ## Features

-A simple library for creating feature introduction.
+A simple library for creating feature introduction to make dev life easier.

 ## Getting started